getsocial-im/getsocial-ios-sdk/README.md

 For more information on GetSocial, visit our [website](http://www.getsocial.im/) or [contact us](mailto:info@getsocial.im).

-To manage the integration of the GetSocial SDK, login to the [GetSocial Developer Portal](https://developers.getsocial.im).
+To manage the integration of the GetSocial SDK, login to the [GetSocial Dashboard](https://developers.getsocial.im).

 ## License